This French Bean may be dwarf but , oh la la – do they taste good!

 Beans capture nitrogen from the air, so make sure the soil contains the other essential ingredients, phosphorus and potassium.
 So for the fertilizer use something like 10-20-10.
 They leave the soil nitrogen-enriched even after harvest

 Ready to pick in 65 to 70 days.
 The more you pick, the more they produce.
 Most should bear pods from late July and cropping of all types can continue until the first frosts, or longer if plants are protected.
-When boiled, don’t be too disappointed if the pods lose some of that beautiful purple colour, as they tend to turn to a deep green.

 The French bean is a must for anyone growing their own vegetables.
-For a start it’s very easy to grow, and secondly its packed with goodness, particularly protein and vitamins A and C. This goes some way to explaining their enduring popularity: broad beans have been a food crop that has been grown for over 8000 years.
+For a start it’s very easy to grow, and secondly its packed with goodness, particularly protein and vitamins A and C.

 - Awarded the RHS Award of Garden Merit